15 Text Messaging Statistics Every Business Should Know

 With consumers drowning in these accounts, forward-thinking businesses are starting to look at SMS messaging as a way to engage with their customers in a way that’s far more convenient and more comfortable.

 For businesses, a few common misconceptions are that sending texts to their customers is intrusive or ineffective because their best customers don’t use text messaging.
-However, recent studies by Pew Research and Experian Marketing have revealed some eye-opening results.
+However, recent studies by Pew Research and Experian Marketing have confirmed business text messaging has incredible upside.

 Texting is the most used function on a smartphone.